 Figure 1: Learning straightened representations.
-A. Illustration of temporal trajectories, in the space of pixel intensities (left), and in a straightened representation (right).
+A. Illustration of temporal trajectories of four translating digit sequences, in the space of pixel intensities (left), and in a straightened representation (right).
 Color indicates digit identity.
-B. Two-dimensional t-SNE rendering of actual trajectories for the translating digits in our sequential MNIST dataset.
+B. The actual two-dimensional t-SNE rendering of 20 temporal trajectories for each of the ten translating digits from our model.
 Initial (pixel intensity) representation is highly curved and entangled (left).
 Although the straightening objective is unsupervised (no object labels), the learned representation clearly isolates the trajectories corresponding to different digits (right).